aloha45/Beet_python/readme.md

 # Beets 3

-Access spotify library and play music within console.
-Written in Python with Spotipy.
+Access spotify library and play tic tac toe and music within console.
+Written in Python with Spotipy.4